BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - Hedonism is false
 - Aristotle differs between bad and good pleasures
 - Aristotle regard external, non-moral goods (health, physical safety, freedom from pain, etc.) as components of happiness that are not infallibly secured by virtue
+- Aristotle’s account of responsibility is closer to the Stoic position than to Alexander’s.